quasar-team/CanModule/Documentation/sphinx-result/_sources/vendors/peak.rst.txt

 Both classes provide the standard generic CanModule API.
 Here the underlying vendor specific classes and the specific parameters are documented.

 The modules from the families PCAN USB and USB Pro are supported.
+For linux, also the flexible datarate (FD) types are supported.
+The FD types are not supported for windows presently, but they could be added in principle if requested.

 The connection
 --------------